Getting to Know the 5 Heart Rate Training Zones

 We’ve crossed into “The Threshold Zone” where we get up to about 80-90% of our max heart rate.
 Most experts consider this a “race pace” zone and in this zone we’re looking at about an 8-9/10 on the rate of perceived exertion scale.
 Because of that level of effort, it is unlikely that you would be able to sustain this for any longer than 1 hour.
 Think 1 word answers while breathing heavily.
 You’ve now crossed over from aerobic work into beginning down the pathway of anaerobic work!

-What are the benefits of Aerobic Work Zone 4?
+What are the benefits of Zone 4 workouts?

 - Your body will begin burning through carbohydrates rapidly in this zone